my2ndhead/hyperthreat/README.md

 # Introduction

 The Splunk Hyperthreat app suite provides advanced Insider Threat Detection.
-The Suite consists of several independent and separately usable Splunk apps/add-ons
+The App Suite consists of several independent and separately usable Splunk apps/add-ons

 - Risk Manager: The main app for detecting and reporting risk events and scoring risk objects
 - Hyperbaseline: A general purpose baselining add-on to monitor activity and detect outliers